tp-kafka/chat/README.md

 2. In the Spring Boot Dashboard, you should see the Chat Application listed as a project.
 Click on it.
 3. Click the "Run" button to launch the Chat Application.

-#### Open Swagger UI
+##### Open Swagger UI

-To access the [Swagger UI](https://swagger.io/tools/swagger-ui/) for the Chat Application, follow these steps:
+[Swagger UI](https://swagger.io/tools/swagger-ui/) is mapped to the root path of the application.
+To access it, follow these steps:

-1. Open the 'src/main/api/chat.yml' file in your GitHub Codespace
+1. In your GitHub Codespace, open the "Ports" view by clicking the tab.
-2. Once the YAML file is open, press 'Ctrl+P' and type "swagger"
+2. Look for labeled 'Spring Boot App (9000)' and click on the 'Open in Browser' symbol, that appears in the column 'Forwarded Address' when you hover the line

-3. Click on the "OpenAPI: show preview using swagger" option.
+A new tab should open in your browser.
+You can use all available http endpoints from here.

 ## Exercises